jnozzi/cocoadev.com/markdown/NSTextViewNotDrawingCorrectly.md

 I've got a custom view drawing a background color (white) and two�borders (gray).
-Inside this custom view i've got two�labels and one General/NSTextField. like this:
+Inside this custom view i've got two�labels and one NSTextField. like this:

 http://anais.3motions.net/Screen.jpg

-The problem is that the�General/NSTextField always seams to draw the whole custom view as its background. (the two lines above and below the General/NSTextField)
+The problem is that the�NSTextField always seams to draw the whole custom view as its background. (the two lines above and below the NSTextField)
 Here is the code i used for the custom view

-- (void)drawRect:(General/NSRect)rect {
+- (void)drawRect:(NSRect)rect {
-	General/[[NSColor colorWithCalibratedWhite:1.0 alpha:1.0] setFill];
+	[[NSColor colorWithCalibratedWhite:1.0 alpha:1.0] setFill];
-	General/[[NSColor colorWithCalibratedWhite:0.0 alpha:1.0] setStroke];
+	[[NSColor colorWithCalibratedWhite:0.0 alpha:1.0] setStroke];

-	General/NSBezierPath * path = General/[NSBezierPath bezierPathWithRect:General/NSInsetRect(rect,-4.0,0.0)];
+	NSBezierPath * path = [NSBezierPath bezierPathWithRect:NSInsetRect(rect,-4.0,0.0)];
 	[path fill];
 	[path stroke];
 }

 How can i solve this problem.
-Should I make a custom General/NSTextField?
+Should I make a custom NSTextField?

--- General/SimonAndreasMenke
+-- SimonAndreasMenke

 ----